Date: August, 2018 | Category: Proofreading | Author: Ryan Szporer

 This isn’t simply in reference to the experience of taking things out of the packaging, with “unboxing” actually being the process of filming the opening of a product it to capture and share the excitement with others.
 Unboxing does play a factor in successful branding, but, more than anything else, it’s about how to get consumers to that point, where they actually own it.

 When done right, (multi-)sensory packaging is an extension of the brand and product itself through sight, touch, smell, hearing, and even taste.
-Here is how each sense can be a game-changer:
+Here is how each sense can be a game-changer.

 Believe it or not, taste can enter into the equation when considering a purchase.
-Obviously, going around “tasting” packaging is out of the question (unless its edible packaging we’re talking about, and even then, please only in the comfort of your own home).
+Obviously, going around “tasting” packaging is out of the question (unless it’s edible packaging we’re talking about, and even then, please only in the comfort of your own home).

 Taste and smell are directly related to one another, as they work together when ingesting food.
 A specific odor can also trigger a memory of how something tastes, but, obviously, smell isn’t limited to just food.
-We’re talking things like shampoo and other toiletries, not to mention less-obvious products like entire houses; Remember that old trick of putting out freshly baked cookies during an open house so buyers associate the smell with what could be their future home?
+We’re talking about things like shampoo and other toiletries, not to mention less-obvious products like entire houses; Remember that old trick of putting out freshly baked cookies during an open house so buyers associate the smell with what could be their future home?

 Consider how the way something smells can determine whether you want to own it or not, regardless of whether or not its scent is an actual feature.
 You wouldn’t be looking for a piece of clothing based on how it smells, because it can be washed, but you also wouldn’t buy a shirt that reeked in the store.
 You would stay away from it.
 That’s the sheer power of the sense.

 With regard to the packaging itself, whereas in the past scratch-and-sniff panels helped consumers preview how their products smell, technology has advanced.
-Newer plastics have allowed shampoo and fabric softener companies to make the caps smell like product.
-Special inks and coatings meanwhile help consumers more closely associate the branding and artwork itself with the scent… all without it spreading onto competitors’ products.
+Newer plastics have allowed shampoo and fabric softener companies to make the caps smell like their product.
+Special inks and coatings meanwhile help consumers more closely associate the branding and artwork itself with the scent, all without it spreading onto competitors’ products.
 That would be bad business.

 If Harley Davidson can successfully link the sound of its motorcycle to its brand, and do so positively in spite of the over-the-top volume of one of its bikes speeding down the street, anyone can do it.
 Especially a company that manufactures mere consumer packaged goods instead.